A journey in style

-It didn’t take long for us to discover that one of our most popular items was the merino sweater, so we decided to make it in a range of styles and colors, from the Merino Zip Cardigan, or the Merino O-neck and Roller Neck, in knits from wide rib to classic cable.
+It didn’t take long for us to discover that one of our most popular items was the merino sweater, so we decided to make it in a range of styles and colors, from the Merino John Zip,

-refresh them when necessary.
-Here are some tips for when you do need to wash or
+Merino wool is self-cleaning, so you don’t need to wash your wool pieces frequently.
+Just refresh them when necessary.
+Here are some tips for when you do need to wash or repair your wool:

 • Hand wash your merino wool, or set your washing machine to the wool setting if you’re sure it’s going to be gentle.

 • Don’t hang your knit garments to dry - lay wet wool flat to dry to help it maintain its shape.

 • Learn how to make simple repairs.
 All Morris merino wool garments come with extra thread for minor repairs.